 Heavier Drivers Are More Vulnerable

 But as a heavy kart driver, these kinds of mistakes and mixed inputs can land you in last place without a chance of climbing your way up the pack unless the others are really suffering in the corners.

-Due to being heavier and how this can make it harder to accelerate quickly, falling behind due to poor or sloppy inputs, whether it be steering, braking or even leaning into directions, is far more detrimental and harder to recover from.
+As a result of being heavier and how this can make it harder to accelerate quickly, falling behind due to poor or sloppy inputs, whether it be steering, braking or even leaning into directions, is far more detrimental and difficult to recover from.

 Given how important weight is in karting, it can be daunting for heavier drivers that feel they’re at a disadvantage over their lighter competitors.
 However, understanding how your kart handles and the various things to avoid as a driver will help you keep up with them!